 Isaac Quiroga, Director of Video Engagement, Mattel

-Global toy brand Mattel did just that by harnessing the power of social video intelligence to know what their fans wanted to watch, play with, and buy.
-As a result, they were the fifth most-watched brand in the world in 2018.
+Global toy brand Mattel achieves relevance by harnessing the power of social video intelligence to know what their fans wanted to watch, play with, and buy.
+As a result, they are among the top 10 most-watched brands in the world.

 For a while, they focused on views, as they were the main indicator of audience interest and purchase intent.
 It didn’t matter if it was paid or organic views, either — all of it seemed to be working.

 But their approach would eventually evolve after their insights team found that engagements are more compelling to a specific property’s audience. “[Engagements] are a better indicator of how audiences interact with content.
 We adjusted our approach at that point, and figured out which viewership to engagement ratios we had to achieve to reach our goals,” said Quiroga.

 Creating videos that audiences love with smart content strategies

 Mattel’s team of YouTube strategists, marketers, and creatives publish a constant stream of first-class video content, have a footprint in all social-video arenas, and consistently monitor key performance indicators from views to watch time.

 One aspect of quality that Mattel prides itself in is strong storytelling.
 They start with character and story and ultimately create products to extend that storyline.
 “We get to create a cast of characters that we ultimately put in our content and unlock kids’ imaginations,” said Quiroga.

 But good stories alone aren’t enough to cut through today’s highly competitive content marketplace.
 In order to stand out in a crowded category, Mattel needed the right strategies to fuel its social video growth.

 We asked Isaac Quiroga for an in-depth look at how Mattel was able to drive growth & engagement with their social audience, and how they were able to translate social video growth into stronger sales as well.